open-source-labs/Reactime/readme_2.md

 ![demo](./AppStructureDiagram.png)

-In the src folder, there are three directory: app, backend, and extension.
+In the src folder, there are three directories: app, backend, and extension.

-The app folder is responsible a SPA application that you see when you open the chrome dev tools under the reactime tab.
+The app folder is responsible a SPA that you see when you open the chrome dev tools under the Reactime tab.

-The backend folder is responsible for generating data and handle time jump request from the background.js scripts in extension.
+The backend folder is responsible for generating data and handle time-jump request from the background.js scripts in extension.

 The extension folder is where the contentscript.js and background.js located.
 These two files belongs to Chrome internal to help us handle requests both from the web browser and from the chrome dev tools.
 Unsure what contentscripts and backgroundscripts are?
 The details implementation are documented in the files themselves.